mmiddleton/mmiddleton-fish546/Readme.md

 - `README.md` describing the sample, sample preparation, and how the data was obtained

 `images/`
-- contains images from unzipped versions of the `FASTQC` output files, see README.md in this directory
+- contains images from unzipped versions of the `FASTQC` output files, quick links to each image are available [here](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/images/README.md)

 `notebooks/`
 - contains `.ipynb` checkpoints (not synced to my repository)